 Will the loft be decorated?

 Yes, the loft will be decorated.
-Any new areas of plaster or woodwork below the loft level, such as the staircase or stairwell, will also be decorated by the installation team as part of your contract.
+Any new areas of plaster or woodwork below the loft level, such as the staircase or stairwell, will not be decorated as part of your contract.

 Will there be any mess downstairs?

-With a modular loft conversion, it is always about minimising the impact on the client.
-When the new stairs are installed there will be some disruption, however this will last a matter of days rather than weeks.
+With a modular loft conversion, the emphasis is always on minimising the impact on our clients.
+When the new stairs are installed there will be some disruption below loft level, however this will last a matter of days rather than weeks.
+During the vast majority of the project, your loft will be accessed externally, and all building work will be confined to the loft level.

 Yes, you will still get a comprehensive structural guarantee as well as an insurance backed guarantee and deposit protection.